 If you build WordPress sites with page builders, you’ve probably come across OceanWP.
 Along with GeneratePress and Astra, it forms the “Big 3” of popular themes to pair with WordPress page builders.
 In case you’re not familiar with the WordPress page builder world, OceanWP is a free multipurpose WordPress theme that gives you a ton of control for customizing your site’s design via the real-time WordPress Customizer.
-Not only that, it’s also blazing fast!
+Not only that, but it’s also blazing fast!

 In our OceanWP review, we’ll share more about what makes this theme so unique and popular.